 Throw all of the cubed seasoned chicken breast straight into the cornstarch mixture.
 Toss it around with your hands or a pair of tongs and make sure that the chicken is completely covered in the cornstarch.

 Now, you can work with a whole handful of chicken at a time.
-Grab 6-8 pieces and put them into the whisked eggs.
+Grab 6-8 pieces of chicken out of the cornstarch mixture and put them into the whisked eggs.
 Dip them just to cover and transfer them directly to the heated frying pans.

 Fry the chicken for 8-10 minutes, flipping a few times until the chicken is golden brown and fully cooked.